payalmohapatra/payalmohapatra.github.io/_pages/about.md

 ## News
+* [**October, 2023**] - Corresponding with Meta Reality Labs, Audio Research group as a part-time student researcher.
 * [**July, 2023**] - Our paper on the *Effect of Attention and Self-Supervised Speech Embeddings on Non-Semantic Speech Tasks* has been accepted for ACM Multimedia 2023 Multimedia Grand Challenges Track.
 * I will be interning with Meta Reality Labs, Redmond, WA this summer as a Research Scientist.
 Reach out if you are here and want to collaborate (or just catch up over coffee).
 * [**May, 2023**] - We are participating in the ACM Multimedia 2023 Computational Paralinguistics Challenge (ComParE).